San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/tidy-eval.md

     $ sex               <fct> male, female, female, NA, female, male, female, male…
     $ year              <int> 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007…

-`data` is an object in our environment that contains these data.
+`data` is an object in our environment that contains this data set.
 We can reference `data` without quotes because it’s an object.

 The `species` column is a part of the `data` object but it does not exist as its own object in our R environment.
 To reference the column, we need to tell R how to find it.
-We can do this the base R way where we explicilty reference the data:
+We can do this the base R way where we explicitly reference the data:

 ``` r
 head(data$species, 5)